vcc-csc212/sp21-archive/_docs/labs/lab-10/lab-10.md

 The public method should take no parameters, call the private method on the root, and return the resulting integer representing the height of the tree.
 The private method should take a `BSTNode *` parameter and return an integer representing the height of the subtree rooted at the node passed in.

 > Note: Calling the height method on an empty tree should return -1 as a tree with one node is of height 0.
-This is meant to distinguish between the two.
+The -1 is used to distinguish between the two.

 ##### Traversals